-We note that Wiltshire Council processes the payroll with officers checking and authorising the amounts paid.
-We discussed the controls over the processing of payroll with Town Council officers and then tested transactions in October 2022 as a sample month.
-Specifically in respect of the October pay-run, we have:
+We note that Wiltshire Council processes the payroll with officers checking and authorizing the amounts paid.
+We tested transactions in December 2024 as a sample month.
+Specifically, we have:

-- ➤ Sample tested for five staff the calculation of PAYE and employees and employers NI contributions; - > Sample checked the calculation of employee and employer pension deductions; - Agreed the summary reports to the Rialtas cash book; - For one recent starter agreed their gross pay to their contract of employment; and - ➤ Commenced a month-on-month trend analysis of payroll costs to identify any material changes in payroll.
+- ➤ Sample tested for five staff the calculation of PAYE and employees NI contributions; - ➤ Sample checked the calculation of employee pension deductions; - Agreed net pay per the summary report to the Rialtas Cash Book; - For one officer checked their pay to their contract of employment; - Test checked the application of the national pay award; and - ➤ Commenced a month-on-month trend analysis of payroll costs to identify any material changes, should they occur, in payroll.

-No issues have arisen from our review of a sample of payroll transactions this year.
+No issues have arisen from our review of a sample of payroll transactions.
 We will complete our month-on-month trend analysis of payroll costs to the year end at our final visit.